 Chilpancingo: Located on Mexico Highway 95, the capital is on the route between Acapulco and Mexico City which makes it a popular stop for travelers.
 From its museums to its zoo, the capital is a must-see state attraction.

-Ixtapa: Situated less than two hundred miles northwest of Acapulco in the municipality of Zihuatanejo, Ixtapa is a beach resort planned by the government in the 1970s.
+Ixtapa: Less than two hundred miles northwest of Acapulco in the municipality of Zihuatanejo.
+Ixtapa is a beach resort planned by the government in the 1970s.
 This area was historically home to mangroves and a coconut plantation.
 Today, Ixtapa boasts thousands of hotel rooms to accommodate throngs of beachgoers looking to enjoy this paradise-like corner of Guerrero.

 Grutas de Cacahuamilpa National Park: Famous for its caverns, among the largest cave systems on earth, this national park is a popular Guerrero destination.
 Eco-tourists and extreme vacationers have made spelunking a popular pastime here.

-Taxco: Noted as one of the nation’s “Pueblo Magicos,” Taxco is just as famous for its silver mining as for its silver crafts, particularly jewelry.
+Taxco: One of the nation’s “Pueblo Magicos,” Taxco is just as famous for its silver mining as for its silver crafts, particularly jewelry.
 Part of the tourist triangle known as the Triangle of the Sun it shares with the towns of Acapulco and Zihuatanejo.

-Troncones: Although Acapulco and Ixtapa are highly developed for a vibrant tourism industry, Guerrero still boasts some pristine and serene beaches that can be found in Troncones.
-Its popular beaches are frequented by surfers and travelers who are looking for an authentic Mexican beach experience.
+Troncones: Although Acapulco and Ixtapa have a big tourism industry, Guerrero still has pristine and serene beaches.
+Those include Troncones.
+Its popular beaches are famous for surfing and an authentic Mexican beach experience.